 Adaptive Cultures – Moving through Stages of Maturity

-A major premise of the Adaptive Cultures Maturity Model is that organisations adapt and evolve through stages of maturity.
+A major premise of the Adaptive Cultures Evolution Framework is that organisations adapt and evolve through stages of maturity.
 More mature stages of development are becoming increasingly necessary as the environments in which organisations operate become more complex.
 What needs to occur in order for organisations to humanely evolve?

 In order for organisations to “grow up”, there are three fundamental aspects that need to adapt and grow:

 - Individual maturity – individual mindsets, beliefs and assumptions

 - Social maturity – mindsets, behaviours and assumptions about the way we work together

 - Structural maturity – the structures, strategies, processes and policies that shape people’s experience and focus awareness on what is important in the organisation

 At each stage of maturity, all three aspects mature and grow.
 However, the order in which this happens and how many occur simultaneously will depend on the organisational context and areas of focus.

 The Adaptive Cultures Evolution Framework explores the individual and social maturity development through four stages – dependent, independent, interdependent, co-evolving.
 It explores the structural maturity through the stages of compliance, results, capacity building and evolving systems.